Rehydration designed specifically for alcohol induced dehydrationAdd to cart for $35Ship monthly for $30

 If obesity is leading the charge in the increases in fatty liver disease nationwide, then what does this mean for the liver health of drinkers?
 As you will see in the next section: nothing good.

-In other articles we have discussed the fact that roughly 90% of “heavy drinkers”—which is typically defined as 2+ drinks a day for men (14+ a week) and 1+ drink a day for women (7+ a week)—are reported to have fatty liver disease.
+In other articles we have discussed the fact that roughly 90% of “problem drinkers”—defined as 4-5 drinks a day—are reported to have fatty liver disease.
 And in this article, we have discussed the fact that about 75% of obese people have fatty liver disease.